danikf/tik4net/README.md

-TLDR, how does it work?
+TLDR, do I make it go?
 ===
 ```c#
 // Connect to the router